HarshSharma0801/Animal/README.md

 # Animal
-Oops Concept used here in java code
+Oops Concept used here in java code inheritance